Welcome to today's edition of the Rush 24-7 podcast.

 However, this circumstance is different.

-Uh, and I, again, I make I make nothing scientific about this, but I've talked to enough people over the years, both sides of the political aisle, who have just been frustrated as they can be that the president of the United States doesn't seem to be able to communicate.
+In addition to running into, and this is, by the way, over a number of years, these anecdotes, and I, again, I make nothing scientific about this, but I've talked to enough people over the years, both sides of the political aisle, who have just been frustrated as they can be that the president of the United States doesn't seem to be able to communicate.

-Just just does not is not a flashy orator, is not is not a riveting spellbinding speaker, uh, is not inspirational and so forth, uh, mispronounces the word nuclear and so forth.
+He's not a flashy orator, is not a riveting, spellbinding speaker, is not inspirational and so forth, mispronounces the word nuclear and so forth.

-And I've heard more than one bunch of Democrats say, I'm just I just want somebody that sounds smart.
+And I've heard more than one bunch of Democrats say, I just want somebody that sounds smart.

-I'm embarrassed as an American at a president who can't talk.
+I'm embarrassed as an American of a president who can't talk.

 Well, they've got Obama.

-And in this stage, when you when you come off the comparative, this flashy oratory, I think is going to have more impact on voters than some of the McCain people who think that'll wash itself out at the end of the day.
+And in this stage, when you come off the comparative, this flashy oratory, I think, is going to have more impact on voters than some of the McCain people who think, nah, that'll be going to wash itself out at the end of the day.

 If Obama's charisma on television hasn't gotten him where he is, then what has?